mzdaniel/loadconfig/docs/intermediate.md

 For the following example, loadconfig first dedents the conf string as usual, then replaces all pre-processed !include lines, and finally passes the resulting string to pyyaml.
-Note that without dedenting birds.yml, this example would have been broken.
+Note that without dedenting birds.yml, this example would have been broken:

+    :::python
     >>> from textwrap import dedent
     >>> content = dedent(open('birds.yml').read())
     >>> with open('birds.yml', 'w') as fh: